You need to enable JavaScript in order to use the AI chatbot tool powered by ChatBot

 If sleep remains a struggle, a structured clinical assessment can reveal whether ADHD symptoms or other factors are interfering with rest.

-Our Adult ADHD Assessment and Children’s ADHD Assessment services provide clear diagnoses and evidence-based treatment planning that can include guidance on managing sleep difficulties.
+Our Adult ADHD Assessment and Children’s ADHD Assessment services provide clear diagnoses and evidence-based treatment planning, including guidance on managing sleep difficulties.

 Better sleep for ADHD focus starts with understanding your patterns, seeking support, and trying one small strategy tonight.